UncleSocks/CyBlog/cyblog/content/posts/hipaa.md

 # A Deep Dive Into the HIPAA Administrative Simplification Rules

 CMS defines Administrative Simplification as the set of HIPAA requirements that govern how **covered entities** conduct electronic, administrative transactions and set standards for transmitting PHI [`13`].
+The definition sheds some light on how security and privacy can come into play in HIPAA.

 ## Covered Entities

-Covered Entities are simply individuals and organizations that need to comply with HIPAA, which includes *health plans*, *clearninghouses*, and *health care providers* [`14`].
+Covered Entities are simply individuals and organizations that need to comply with HIPAA, which includes **health plans**, **health care providers**, and **health care clearinghouses** [`14`].

 A [`Covered Entity Decision Tool`](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/HIPAA-ACA/Downloads/CoveredEntitiesChart20160617.pdf), as shown in Fig. 4 below, is provided by the CMS to help indivuals and organizations determined whether they are a covered entity [`15`].